h2oai/sparkling-water/doc/tutorials/h2oframe_as_data_source.rst

 Let's suppose we have H2OFrame ``frame``.

-The shortest way how dataframe can be loaded from H2OFrame with default settings is:
+The shortest way in which the dataframe can be loaded from the H2OFrame with default settings is:

 .. code:: scala

     val df = spark.read.h2o(frame.key)

-There are two more ways how dataframe can be loaded from H2OFrame.
+There are two more ways in which the dataframe can be loaded from H2OFrame.
 These calls allow us to specify additional options:

 .. code:: scala